 After your child has sent their application, they may need to change their contact details or qualifications.
-It's really important to keep these details up-to-date, so they don't miss any correspondence or deadlines.
+It's really important to keep these details up-to-date, so they don't miss any correspondence or deadlines

 - They'll need to call UCAS to change their name, qualifications, and school or college.
-If their exam details change, they must let us know straightaway by completing our qualifications amendment form ucas.com/amend-qualifications and let their chosen unis/colleges know too.
-If any of these details aren't correct, your child's results may not be sent to their chosen unis, causing all sorts of stress and panic on results day. - They can change their contact details in their application.
-We'll let their chosen unis/colleges know, but it's a good idea if your child contacts them too.
+If their exam details change, they must let us know straightaway by completing our qualifications amendment form ucas. com/amend-qualifications and let their chosen unis/ colleges know too.
+If any of these details aren't correct. your child's results may not be sent to their chosen unis. causing all sorts of stress and panic on results day. - They can change their contact details in their application.
+We'll let their chosen unis/colleges know, but it's a good idea if your child contacts them too. - If they need to let us know about a change of name, date of birth or give us their passport details, they can fill in the form at ucas.com/forms/ update-my-details-form.